stbnrivas/dataModels/guidelines.md

 In that particular case just reusing `dateCreated` would be incorrect because the latter would be the creation date of the (digital) entity representing the weather forecast which typically might have a delay.

-## Dynamic properties
+## Dynamic attributes

-+ Use a metadata attribute named `dateUpdated` for capturing the last update timestamp of a dynamic property.
-Please note that this is the actual date at which the measured value was obtained (from a sensor, by visual observation, etc.) and that date might be different than the date (metadata attribute named `dateModified` as per NGSIv2) at which the attribute of the digital entity was updated, as typically there might be delay, specially on IoT networks which deliver data only at specific timeslots.
++ Use a metadata attribute named `dateUpdated` for capturing the last update timestamp of a dynamic attribute.
+Please note that this is the actual date at which the measured value was obtained (from a sensor, by visual observation, etc.), and that date might be different than the date (metadata attribute named `dateModified` as per NGSIv2) at which the attribute of the digital entity was updated, as typically there might be delay, specially on IoT networks which deliver data only at specific timeslots.

-## Some of the most used properties
+## Some of the most used attributes

 In case of doubt check other existing models!